 It’s pretty easy to forgive Anne Frank’s father, Otto, for removing that and other personal sections from her diary when he published it after she perished in a concentration camp in 1945.
 It's a little harder to identify with the mother from Michigan, who said the passage "disturbed" her 12-year-old daughter.
 Apparently, the rest of the story wasn't disturbing at all.

-The problem is, if we can’t even discuss our vaginas in an anatomical way, looking at them, liking them and, heaven forbid, playing with them, probably isn't going to go too well.
+The problem is, if we can’t even discuss this part of our bodies in an anatomical way, looking at them, liking them and (heaven forbid) playing with them, probably isn't going to go too well.
 (And playing is a big part of sexual health.
 Read more in 5 Reasons Why Masturbation Is the Greatest.)

-It’s Totally NormalYour vagina looks great.
+It’s Totally NormalYour vulva looks great.
 Its shape is just fine.
 Its smell and taste is totally and utterly normal.
 And don’t go looking to Google for confirmation on this, ya’ll.
 It’s filled with waxed, airbrushed and surgically altered bits that (while perfectly lovely), just don’t represent what most ladies have tucked into their skirts and pants.
 If your labia hang low, that’s cool.
 If your inner labia hang below the outer ones, you’re beautiful (the same goes for if they don’t!).
-And no matter what color, shape, size or configuration your parts are arranged in, unless they're causing you pain rather than pleasure, you can rest assured that you’re perfectly normal. ("The Big Coloring Book of Vaginas" calls the vagina "a fingerprint."
+And no matter what color, shape, size or configuration your parts are arranged in, unless they're causing you pain rather than pleasure, you can rest assured that you’re perfectly normal. ("The Big Coloring Book of Vaginas" refers to vulvas as "a fingerprint."
 It's also a great way to spend a rainy afternoon.)

-After all, there are a whole lot of things in the world that look just like a vagina - like seashells (see above), and flowers, and trees, and geology and everything on this site - and we call many of those things beautiful without a second thought.
-But a vagina is ugly?
+After all, there are a whole lot of things in the world that look just like a vulva - like seashells (see above), and flowers, and trees, and geology and everything on this site - and we call many of those things beautiful without a second thought.
+But a vulva is ugly?
 Maybe we just don't always recognize what we've got going for us.